PurpleSynapz/PurpleSynapz-Vulnerable-AI-ChatBot/README.md

     5.Click the 'upload to db' to update the knowledge base used by the RAG system.

     Note:Only users with the Admin credentials are authorized to upload knowledge base content.

+# 🚧 Important

+The **Test** feature is currently under active development.
+This feature will allow users to test their prompt engineering skills and evaluate whether they can retrieve sensitive or confidential information from the ChatBot.
+It will include multiple test types, and detailed result analysis.

+**This functionality is a work in progress and will be added in an upcoming update.
+Stay tuned!**

 # ⚠️ Disclaimer:
     The authors, contributors, and PurpleSynapz are not responsible for any misuse of this project.